dannijt/SpaceDebrisApp/README.md

 ## Using TLEs to Predict Location of a Satellite or Object in Earth's Orbit
 Mathematical models are required to translate the TLE information into positional information.
-To site the R package I used in my analysis- “Unlike positional information of planes and other aircrafts, satellite positions is not readily available for any timepoint along its orbit” (Rafael Ayala, Daniel Ayala, David Ruiz and Lara Selles Vidal (2021). asteRisk: Computation of Satellite Position.
+To site the R package I used in my analysis: “Unlike positional information of planes and other aircrafts, satellite positions is not readily available for any timepoint along its orbit” (Rafael Ayala, Daniel Ayala, David Ruiz and Lara Selles Vidal (2021). asteRisk: Computation of Satellite Position.
 R package version 1.1.0. https://CRAN.R-project.org/package=asteRisk)

 The models used for this are called Simplified perturbations models.
 From Wikipedia “Simplified perturbations models are a set of five mathematical models (SGP, SGP4, SDP4, SGP8 and SDP8) used to calculate orbital state vectors of satellites and space debris relative to the Earth-centered inertial coordinate system.”